Resourcely-Inc/terraform-provider-resourcely/docs/data-sources/context_question.md

 subcategory: ""
 description: |-
  A context question https://docs.resourcely.io/concepts/other-features-and-settings/global-context-and-values is used to gather data from developers before provisioning a resource.
 They are designed to gather and store insightful data related to the resource.
- Soime examples include:
+ Some examples include:
- -What type of data will be stored in this infrastructure?
- What application is this infrastructure associated with?What is the email address the person/team responsible for this infrastructure?
+ What type of data will be stored in this infrastructure?What application is this infrastructure associated with?What is the email address the person/team responsible for this infrastructure?
  Three types of context questions are supported:
  TextSingle ChoiceMultiple Choice
 ---